Mind Your Beliefs

 Why Changing Beliefs Can Be Difficult

-As we discussed, it is often useful to revisit our beliefs and consider changing them.
+As we discussed, it is often useful to reconsider our beliefs.
 However, certain mental mechanisms can make this process more difficult.

 Motivated Reasoning

-When we evaluate new information and form opinions, we can do so with two different goals in mind: either to discover the truth or to confirm our desired conclusions.
+When we evaluate new information and form opinions, we can do so with two different goals in mind: either to discover the truth or to confirm/justify our desired conclusions and/or existing beliefs.
 When the latter happens, it's called motivated reasoning.
-It’s worth noting that this process often occurs unconsciously.
 Let's look at some examples: